JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 * The intermediate layer to dispatch on different parameters in the last section, e.g. type of retraction or vector transport.
 * The lowest layer for specific manifolds to dispatch on different types of points and tangent vectors.
 Usually this layer with a specific manifold and no optional parameters.

 These three layers are described in more detail in the following.
-The main motivation to introduce this separation is reduction of method ambiguity problems.
+The main motivation to introduce these layers is, that it reduces method ambiguities.
+It also provides a good structure where to implement extensions to this interface.

 ### [Layer I: The high level interface and ease of use](@id design-layer1)